serve

 Promote, benefit, or be useful or beneficial to (synset 202676367)

-"Art serves commerce"; "Their interests are served"; "The lake serves recreation"; "The President's wisdom has served the country well"synonym: serve wellverb group: serve - contribute or conduce to
+"Art serves commerce"; "Their interests are served"; "The lake serves recreation"; "The President's wisdom has served the country well"same as: serve wellverb group: serve - contribute or conduce to

 -